django-commons/django-commons-mkdocs/docs/governance.md

 ## Relation to the Django Software Foundation

 Django Commons is an independent initiative from the Django Software Foundation (DSF).
-We are here for the third-party packages that compliment Django.
+We are here for the third-party packages that complement Django.
 We are here as a community for and by Django users.

 ## Teams